Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 31. Up from a past that’s rooted in pain

-👉 She explains that her history is deeply connected with suffering and injustice.
+👉 She explains that her community's past is deeply connected with suffering and oppression.

 32. I rise

-👉 Yet she repeats that she rises above that painful past.
+👉 Yet she confidently repeats that she rises beyond that suffering.

 33. I'm a black ocean, leaping and wide,